midzer/beerbase/content/breweries/boulevard-brewing-company/boulevard-irish-ale.md

 srm: 0
 upc: 0
 ---
-Irish Ale, Boulevardâ€™s spring seasonal beer, is our Midwestern tribute to the legendary red ales of old Ireland.
+Irish Ale, Boulevard’s spring seasonal beer, is our Midwestern tribute to the legendary red ales of old Ireland.
 Our recipe combines six kinds of pale and roasted barley malts to provide a rich, toasty flavor and tawny reddish hue.